-Sankranti: Makar Sankranti is an ancient Hindu festival which is celebrated in dedication to God Surya.
+Sankranti: Makar Sankranti is an ancient Hindu festival that is celebrated in dedication to God Surya.

 Maha Shivaratri: Maha Shivaratri is celebrated in Andhra Pradesh and other states in India.
 On this day, Lord Shiva is worshiped and a Jagran is held by devotees of Lord Shiva at night.